Parent–teacher association: Our Children magazine

+The National Congress of Colored Parents and Teachers was founded by Selena Sloan Butler in 1926.
+Butler's work began as a statewide association in Georgia, modeled closely after the all-white PTA.
+Just as the National Congress of Mothers, the NCCPT fought for equal opportunities for all students, regardless of race.
+The organization eventually grew large enough to put out a publication discussing their concerns and goals as an organization.

+A similar organization was founded specifically for colored parents in teachers in Topeka, Kansas, called the Topeka Council of Colored Parents and Teachers (TCCPT), which fought the integration of schools following the Brown v.
+Board of Education decision.
+Colored parents and teachers in Topeka fought for the right of equal opportunities not only for their students but also for teachers.

 Parent teacher organization

 A parent teacher organization (PTO) is a formal organization that consists of parents, teachers, and school staff.
 The organization's goals may vary from organization to organization but the core goals include parent volunteerism, teacher and student encouragement, community involvement, and student and family welfare.
 It is not affiliated with the national Parent-Teacher Association (PTA) or Parent-Teacher-Student Association (PTSA).
 The PTA is a national association of millions of members and thousands of local units that provides leadership training and staff support.